Jeh3no/Godot-Simple-FPS-Weapon-System-Asset/README.md

 (for example : name your move forward action "moveForward", and then type "moveForward" into the variable "moveForwardAction").

+### The input actions :

+   In the PlayerCharacterScene scene :

+      PlayerCharacterScript script, attached to the PlayerCharacter node:

+         - moveForwardAction
+         - moveBackwardAction
+         - moveLeftAction
+         - moveRightAction
+         - runAction
+         - jumpAction
+         - crouchAction

+      CameraScript script, attached to CameraHolder node:

+         - mouseModeAction

+   In the TemplateMapScene scene:

+      ShootingRangeTargetManagerScript script, attached to the ShootingRangeTargetManager node:

+         - restartShootingRangeAction

 You'll also need to enable the "DamageNumberScript" global script as an autoload.

 For that, go to Project Settings -> Globals -> search the corresponding script, add it to the globals list.